Table of Contents

 Why the No Fakes Act Matters for Platforms Now

-The case of George Carlin is a clear warning.
-In 2024, the comedian’s estate settled with the creators of a podcast that used AI to simulate his voice without consent.
-While framed as a tribute, the episode raised public and legal concerns and was ultimately taken down.
-If the likeness of a well-known figure can be used without permission, everyday users are even more vulnerable.
+The case of George Carlin illustrates what is at stake.
+In 2024, the comedian’s estate reached a settlement with the creators of a podcast that used AI to imitate his voice without permission.
+Although the project was framed as a tribute, it raised serious ethical and legal concerns and was ultimately removed.
+If one of the most recognizable voices in entertainment can be replicated so easily, similar misuse can affect anyone.

-Tech Platforms Support the No Fakes Act but Struggle to Enforce It
+Platforms Are Supporting the No Fakes Act but Still Struggle With Enforcement

 1. TikTok